Mingyang-Sun/cse15l-lab-reports/lab-report-3-week-5.md

 technical/biomed/1472-6947-1-5.txt
 technical/biomed/1476-069X-2-9.txt
 ```
-This "grep -r -l "Report" technical/biomed" command searches for the given string "Report" recursively in all files within the path technical/biomed, and prints out the name of the files that contain "Report" due to the use of -l option.
+This ```grep -r -l "Report" technical/biomed``` command searches for the given string "Report" recursively in all files within the path technical/biomed, and prints out the name of the files that contain "Report" due to the use of -l option.
+Without the use of the -r option, the grep command will not execute because technical/biomed is a directory.

 ### Example 3.
 ```